 5. Curriculum

 Each preschool should follow a curriculum.
 Most preschools in the Cayman Islands follow the Cayman Islands Early Years Curriculum Framework, which has the ‘Key Focus Areas’ of development as Exploration, Respect, Communication and Wellbeing.
-By presenting opportunities to explore a variety of topics linked to books, learning activities, outings or guest speakers to spark curiosity, firing children’s imaginations and enabling them to make connections between concepts and the world in which they live, the preschool should be supporting your child’s development in all of these areas.
+By presenting opportunities to explore a variety of topics linked to books, learning activities, outings or guest speakers to spark curiosity, firing children’s imaginations and enabling them to make connections between concepts and the world in which they live, the preschool should be supporting your child’s development in all of these key focus areas.

 6. Music & Movement

 Children intuitively love music, songs, nursery rhymes and clapping games.
 The benefits of music and movement for young children are vast.
-Music allows children to communicate their feelings and encourage the regulation of their emotions by learning to calm down, relax and control their feelings.
+Music allows children to communicate their feelings and encourages the regulation of their emotions by learning to calm down, relax and control their feelings.
 Music also helps the development of physical skills, such as hand-eye coordination, spatial awareness and balance, and social skills like cooperation and taking turns.
 And, rather significantly, it supports the cognitive growth and the development of problem-solving skills, such as logic, reasoning and sequencing.
 All of these reasons make it imperative that music and movement are an everyday part of your chosen preschool.

 7. A Shady & Stimulating Outdoor Environment